tetris245/ULTRAbc/README.md

 * Updated and improved the lock command:
   - Added support for the Best Friend and Best Friend Timer locks, provided by BCTweaks
-  - Optimised and simpified the code
+  - Optimised and simplified the code
   - Fixed a few minor bugs
 * Updated the help for the unlock command
 * Improved the target search in all commands with target (thanks to Sidsel!)